SorkinType/Merriweather/README.md

 The previous repo here https://github.com/EbenSorkin/Merriweather will be left intact but is now inactive.

+The next steps for this project will be to add to the capbility of the variable fonts along optical size and width axes.
+Equivalent static fonts will also be made.

 Issues from the previous repo will be ported over when I can figure out how to do it.

 # Merriweather FONTLOG